Becky Casale is a writer who loves a bit of the ol' science.

-After leaving school I fell into stock market admin and later trained on the job as a financial journalist in London.
-It was kind of interesting but also deathly stressful and money-oriented.
+My knowledge of stock markets paved the way to working as a stock tipping journalist in London.
+It was interesting at the time but also deathly stressful and money-oriented.
 Who knew?

 While working in the city, I met a Kiwi named Pete who graciously extracted me from the concrete zoo.
 We moved to New Zealand in 2007 and I started over as a freelance writer.
 I did my time writing micro-copy, sales letters, technical reports, and so on.

-I started blogging.
-I built five blogs in five years and this happy turn of events exposed my work to millions of website visitors while helping me refine my writing.
+I built five niche blogs over the next five years which exposed my work to millions of website visitors, while helping me refine my style.

 Time passed.
 I wanted to keep moving forward, so I sold my niche blogs and turned my attention to the most compelling subject of all: science.
 This website emerged (albeit slowly because I had a couple of babies) and here it is today.

 The same year I founded Science Me, I started my Bachelor of Science (in Zoology because evolution is breathtaking) with a minor in Creative Writing.
 In the footsteps of Isaac Asimov—who also studied Zoology but switched to Chemistry when he found out he had to dissect a cat—I've started writing my first science fiction novel too.